 Enrichment at Oasis Academy South Bank

 OASB’s Enrichment curriculum is designed to support students meet their two goals of being a model citizen and working towards their dream job.
 Students will leave OASB prepared to make the best possible start in their adult life.
-Students in year 7 and 8 and will have three 1 hour sessions a week, in year 9 one hour a week and in year 10 and 11 one 2 hour session.
+All students receive two hours of Enrichment a week.

 The aim of Enrichment is to unlock the potential in all children, regardless of their starting point.
 To do this, the curriculum focusses on three key areas.

-The careers focussed curriculum has been designed to introduce a broad range of careers to students which includes the opportunity to work with several local and international companies such as PWC, Facebook, and Build Studios.
+The careers focussed curriculum has been designed to introduce a broad range of careers to students which includes the opportunity to work with several local and international companies such as PWC, Meta, Build Studios and Park Plaza.
 Using the school’s careers banks, professionals are invited in to share their personal development and to give an insight into their career.